-Upon election, Premier Doug Ford mandated that Ontario students will be taught the province’s 20-year-old sex-education curriculum starting September, 2018, while his government consults tens of thousands of parents on developing a new program.
-He argued that he will be scrapping the 2015 curriculum because he felt that parents were not properly consulted prior to implementation.
-He also argued that some of the topics were not age appropriate for children.
+Upon election, Premier Doug Ford mandated that Ontario students be taught the province’s 20-year-old sex-education curriculum starting September, 2018, while his government consults tens of thousands of parents on developing a new program.
+The 2015 health curriculum is being scrapped because Ford feels that parents were not properly consulted prior to implementation.
+He also argues that some of the topics are not age appropriate for children.

-Critics have stated the old version of the curriculum from 20 years ago did not include many modern themes that children need to keep themselves safe online (e.g., cyberbullying, sexting) and did not address things like same-sex marriage.
+Critics have stated the old version of the curriculum from 20 years ago did not include many modern themes that children need to keep themselves safe online (e.g., cyberbullying, sexting) and did not address things like same-sex marriage, which is legal.